ThienPhuoc2001/FullStackProject/README.md

 ﻿####fullstackprojectthienlam

-15) In your React app, set up Routing with React Router 7 data mode

-16) Add jotai + jotai-devtools for global state management.

-(If you want to add atoms right away, I recommend adding a few controller methods with the DTOs as response type such that you can use the models from the generated TS client file).

 17) Add UI library (like DaisyUI)

 18) Configure development base URL & production base URL with Vite & instantiate Typescript HTTP client from generated code like this: https://github.com/uldahlalex/todo/blob/master/client/src/baseUrl.ts